camilavame2430/Violeta-Drone/README.md

-# 🟣 Proyecto Violeta — Autonomous Companion Drone for Women's Safety
+# Proyecto Violeta — Autonomous Companion Drone for Women's Safety

 An autonomous aerial companion drone designed to enhance personal safety in urban environments.
-Built on a **3DR Solo** platform with a **Raspberry Pi 4** as companion computer, running **ROS 2 Jazzy** and a real-time computer vision pipeline using **PyTorch** and **DroneKit**.
+Built on a 3DR Solo platform with a Raspberry Pi 4 as companion computer, running ROS 2 Jazzy and a real-time computer vision pipeline using PyTorch and DroneKit.

----

-## 🚀 Overview
+## Overview

 Proyecto Violeta is a robotics + AI system that enables a drone to autonomously detect and follow a person, providing aerial oversight in situations where personal safety may be at risk.
-The system includes a **web-based mission control interface** accessible from any device on the local network.
+The system includes a web-based mission control interface accessible from any device on the local network.

 **Key capabilities:**
 - Real-time person detection and tracking via computer vision